EBaxter1/itmd413/README.md

 * File 1 has 3 classes Ship, CruiseShip and CargoShip with the last two classes being derived from the first.
 They also override some Functions
 * File 2 runs through the classes and steps through classes

+**Homework 12:** *Recursions*
+* This file will have two functions:
+  1. reverseDisplay will return a given interger value reversely
+  2. decimaltoHex will convert a decimal number into a hex number as a string

 ## Exams
 **Midterm:** *Topics 1-9*
 * Calculates loan repayment monthly amount and generates schedule